k-leonard/k-leonard.github.io/watchlist/plan.md

 # checklist of things to do for this project

-- [ ] alter the add show button so when you click the submit button it auto closes the miniwindow and a little popup in the lower right shows up green and says "Show Successfully added!" and the "Show already exists" is a redbanner that falls from the top of the add show mini window so you can't miss it

 - [ ] alter filter in browse to account for non anime

 - [ ] make it so shows that are "non-anime" do not have a fetch anime info button (perhaps replace with another button to another API) ALSO CHANGE NAME FROM NON ANIME TO SOMETHING ELSE, NARROW DOWN WHAT TYPES OF SHOWS IM PUTTING IN HERE